lethib/my_patients/LOGBOOK.md

 ## 13/10/2025

 - Added the possibility for practitioners to handle their offices.
 Might switch to a soft delete later on on the office deletion.

+## 18/10/2025

+- Overriden the loco.rs mailer to be able to send attachments directly using the lettre rust package.
+Still using the background worker provided by loco to send the mail in an async way.